 The Combat Update and Protocol Compatibility

 Minecraft 1.9 was released on the 29th of February 2016.
 This release, also known as “The Combat Update”, was the first update to create a significant divide in the community.
-A vocal minority of players rejected the changes to combat and preferred to stay on Minecraft 1.8.
+While some versions prior had remained popular within niche communities for various reasons, this was the first time an update had significant sustained backlash.
+A vocal minority of players rejected the changes to combat and preferred to stay on Minecraft 1.8, never updating beyond that version.

 Due to the dislike of Minecraft 1.9, some servers decided that they would continue using ViaVersion for the considerable future, rather than ever updating.
 To this day, there are still some PvP-oriented servers that have not updated past Minecraft 1.8.